 Take out and curbside pick ups will be with us for some time.
 Some things to consider when building these menus are:

 Below we have offered some resources for your pick up and delivery program.

 With operating cost increasing and possible incoming decreasing, it is more important than ever to look at your reveune streams and areas were you are spending more money.
-Chances are your delivery business, is you offered it, will be increasing at the same time your delivery costs may be increasing as well.
+Chances are your delivery business has been increasing as well as your delivery costs.
 Now is the time to determine if you are going to use/continue to use a third party delivery service or if you will self deliver.
 Here are a few things you should consider: